He said hello and I said hi.

 Two Days More To Go…

 He called in the morning telling me he had to do something at work and as such wouldn’t talk to me again until evening.
 That was hard but I accepted it in good faith.
 That afternoon he didn’t call as promised.
-Evening came and he didn’t call.
-I called him on Whatsapp and he didn’t respond.
-All the messages I sent to him on Whatsapp were left unread.
+The evening came and he didn’t call.
+I called him on WhatsApp and he didn’t respond.
+All the messages I sent to him on WhatsApp were left unread.
 I slept knowing I would wake up the next day to the sound of his voice on the phone.

 One Day To Go…